dnene/nestegg/README.rst

 **TODO**

-* **Continuous integration**: Test all defined source builds at defined intervals or based on git / hg commits
+* **Continuous integration**: Test all defined source builds at defined intervals and/or based on git / hg commits.
+Offer readonly web based interface to past tests and results
 * Apache integration using mod_wsgi
 * Refresh pypi packages and indices
 * Additional python versions (currently tested only with python 3.3)